wi-fighters/05-browser-dom-manipulating-simon-manuel/README.md

 * Create an h1 element which has the text _Book List_.
 Change the font style of _one_ of the words in the heading.
 * Iterate through the array of books.
 For each book, create a p element with the book title and author and append it to the page.
 * Use a ul and li to display the books.
+Again, add these elements using JavaScript.
 * Add an img to each book that links to a URL of the book cover.
 * Change the height and width of the images on the page to appear the same size.
 Add a border around the images.
 * Change the style of the book depending on whether it has been read or not.